 Embark on this 14-day cruise that includes the northern part of the Antarctic continent – Antarctic Peninsula – and nearby islands as well as the polar circle!
-Every expedition day offers intense exploration of Antarctica and uses all the opportunities, performing as many landings and as much Zodiac-cruising as possible.
-In the 24-hour-daylight at the peak of Antarctic's mid-summer, travelers may be able to explore all the highlights of this program: huge penguin colonies – Adelie, gentoo, chinstrap; awesome scenery; visits to operational research stations; incredible icebergs; 5 species of seals – crabeater, Weddell, leopard, fur and southern elephant, and; whales – humpback, minke, orca.
+Every expedition day offers intense exploration of Antarctica and uses all the opportunities, performing as many landings and as much Zodiac cruising as possible.
+In the 24-hour-daylight at the peak of Antarctic's mid-summer, travelers may be able to explore all the highlights of this program: huge penguin colonies – Adelie, gentoo, chinstrap; awesome scenery; visits to operational research stations; incredible icebergs; 5 species of seals – crabeater, Weddell, leopard, fur and southern elephant, and; whales – humpback, minke, and orca.

 Cruise far south, attempting to cross the wild & desolate Antarctic Circle

 Take advantage of long daylight hours for viewing wildlife and scenery

 Meet Antarctica on its own terms by spending a night out on the snow & ice

 Paddle through tranquil waters filled with glittering icebergs and penguins

 Arrive in Ushuaia, the southernmost city in the world and starting point of your expedition.
 Upon your arrival at the airport, you are provided with a pre-arranged transfer to your hotel, which is included in the price of the voyage.
 For the rest of the day you are free to explore the city.
 Take advantage of souvenir shopping and a variety of dining options in the city center.